 Filed under: Solar Power | Tagged: commercial buildings, innovation, National Renewable Energy Laboratory, New Energy Technologies, photovoltaic, solar arrays, solar cells, solar panels, solar powered windows, Solar window technology, U.S. Department of Energy | 1 Comment »

 Posted on January 2, 2014 by Debra Atlas

 Ford’s newest concept car is solar powered – a big step forward in the industry

 The idea of using solar power for energy is gaining traction in a wide variety of industries.
 The auto industry may have been a bit slow to the party but it seems that at least one brand has its eye on the future.

 Filed under: Exciting New Developments | Tagged: C-MAX Solar Energi Concept car, EPA, Ford, greenhouse gas emissions, hybrid electric car, International Consumer Electronics Show, solar, solar panels, solar-powered car, US Environmental Protection Agency | Leave a comment »

 Posted on October 31, 2013 by Debra Atlas

 Colored Solar offers an array of colors and styles to enhance any home

-I recently told you about a company in Southern California called Colored Solar, which provides high quality colorful solar panels.
+I recently wrote about a company in Southern California called Colored Solar, which provides high quality colorful solar panels.
 These high-efficiency durable panels offer comparable performance to standard solar panels but compliment the architecture and style of any building.

 Now the company is seeking additional funding to expand and improve and they’re asking for help.
 All it takes is a click and a vote for them to capture a grant from Google and Chase called the Main Street Grant.